Colton Underwood: Reality television

 Brown-Underwood was a contestant on the 14th season of The Bachelorette, starring Becca Kufrin.

 After getting eliminated in week 8 after hometown dates, Underwood was cast in season 5 of Bachelor in Paradise.
 After being linked to fellow contestant Tia Booth, Underwood broke up with her, and both left Paradise separately in the fourth week.

 On September 4, 2018, ABC announced that Brown-Underwood would star in the 23rd season of The Bachelor.
 The announcement received mixed reactions on social media.
 On September 21, 2018, ABC announced that Colton had started filming The Bachelor and had already met three of his contestants on The Ellen DeGeneres Show.

 On April 14, 2021, Variety reported that Brown-Underwood was in production for his own unscripted series at Netflix.
 The six-episode series produced by Jeff Jenkins, Coming Out Colton, premiered on Netflix on December 3, 2021.
 In the series, he meets with other openly gay public figures, including Gus Kenworthy, Michael Sam, and CMT host Cody Alan.
 The series premiered to major criticism with Esquire describing the series as "calculated" and Variety's Daniel D'Addario saying "'Coming Out Colton' is a distasteful extension of a brand that doesn’t mean much to begin with."

 In 2024, Brown-Underwood competed in season eleven of The Masked Singer as "Lovebird".
 He was eliminated on "Transformers Night" alongside DeMarcus Ware as "Koala".

+On August 18, 2025, Brown-Underwood co-hosted alongside Kaitlyn Bristowe on a dating reality series titled, Are You My First?
+Featuring twenty-one virgin singles that premiered on Hulu.